 Matilde Simas | Omo Valley, Eithiopia, Ethiopia

 The Omo Valley in southern Ethiopia is one of the world’s most ethnically diverse regions, home to indigenous tribes that have preserved centuries-old traditions.
 Unaffected by colonization, these communities offer a rare glimpse into humanity’s cultural heritage.
-Among them are the Suri, known for their striking use of flowers and self-adornment—a vivid expression of their identity, culture, and connection to their enviorment.
+Among them are the Suri, known for their striking use of flowers and self-adornment—a vivid expression of their identity, culture, and connection to their environment.

 The Artistic and Ethical Challenges